SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 Reading papers mentioned in the reference.
 Discussing the possible ideas with the developer community to finalize the best possible algorithm for a particular task .
 Fixing bugs tagged with 0.3 milestone and adding tests to get familiar with the code-base as much as possible.

 ##### Week 1 and 2 (17th June - 30th June):
 Sorting Maps in a Mapcube by time, frequency and other units.
 This would be implemented using standard sorting algorithms like Quicksort.
-Routines for Resampling Maps on z-axis by a factor.
+Routine for Resampling Maps on z-axis by a factor.

 ##### Week 3, 4 and 5 (1st July - 21st July):
 Implementing Image Registration methods to align the images in a MapCube with a high degree of accuracy.
 The basic steps in Image Registration would be to find the features/keypoints in both the images, correspond/match the detected features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.